What is Cannabis?

 Discomforts associated with smoking marijuana include dry mouth, dry eyes, increased heart rate and visible signs of intoxication such as bloodshot eyes and puffy eyelids.
 Other problems may include:

-- It is virtually impossible to overdose from marijuana, which sets it apart from most drugs.
+It is very rare to overdose from marijuana, which sets it apart from most drugs.
+Higher concentrates increases risk.

 Are there long-term consequences to smoking marijuana?

 Someone who smokes marijuana regularly can have many of the same respiratory problems as cigarette smokers.
 Persistent coughing, symptoms of bronchitis and more frequent chest colds are possible symptoms.
 There are over 400 chemicals that have been found in marijuana smoke.
 Benzyprene, a known human carcinogen, is present in marijuana smoke.
 Regardless of the THC content, the amount of tar inhaled by marijuana smokers and the level of carbon monoxide are 3 to 5 times higher than in cigarette smoke.
 This is most likely due to inhaling marijuana more deeply, holding the smoke in the lungs and because marijuana smoke is unfiltered.

 Memory and learning

 Recent research shows that regular marijuana use can compromis the ability to learn and to remember information by impairing the ability to focus, sustain, and shift attention.
 One study also found that long-term use reduces the ability to organize and integrate complex information.